Photograph copyright of JR Pepper

-Various websites have featured her photographs and her lectures including About.com, Between Mirrors, Kotaku, and VICE: The Creator's Project, The General Manga Initiative, The Village Voice, Haunted America FAQ by Dave Thompson and Chilean fanzine Estrellita Mia.
-She has also had her retouching work featured on DVDs, art catalogues and publications including Walter Potter's Curious World of Taxidermy, The Morbid Anatomy Anthology and multiple upcoming publications with The Burns Archive.
-She was formerly a writer at Creepy Girl Travels and has spent many years working with the Morbid Anatomy Library and Museum.
+Various websites and publications have featured her spirit photographs and her lectures including About.com, Kotaku, and VICE: The Creator's Project, The General Manga Initiative, The Village Voice, Haunted America FAQ by Dave Thompson, Musee Magazine and Chilean fanzine Estrellita Mia.
+She has also worked as retoucher on DVDs, art catalogues and publications including Walter Potter's Curious World of Taxidermy, The Morbid Anatomy Anthology and multiple publications with The Burns Archive including the award-winning Picturing Freedom.
+Professionally she spent 15 years working in fashion and advertising working on publications and art catalogue by Annie Leibowitz, Roni Horn, Guy Bourdin and many others.
+She was formerly a writer at Creepy Girl Travels and Pink Ray Gun and has spent many years working with the Morbid Anatomy Library and Museum.

 JR Pepper lectures regularly at Brooklyn Brainery, is a fellow and curator of the Odd Salon NY branch and lectures with The Dead Ladies Show and The House of Know.
 She has performed at NY Anime Fest, Salon Con, New York Comic Con, Tokyo in Tulsa, Haunt Faire, Morbid Anatomy Museum, and The Southern Sideshow Hootenanny.
 More recently she was an instructor in spirit photography with Atlas Obscura.
 Her other credits include horror writer, video game voice artist, back up/solo singer (at Don't Tell Mama and the Triad Theatre in NYC), licensed and registered minister, and member of the Association for Gravestone Studies.